andreasf/pymultiwriter/README.md

   pymultiwriter: it only shows USB disks.
 * Nicer: transfer speed, ETA and some smileys are displayed

+Since pymultiwriter needs udev and /proc, it only works on Linux.

 The usual statement about liability
 -----------------------------------